A smart meter could help you and the person you care for

 Many of us are worried about higher energy bills at the moment.
 And when you’re caring for someone, there may be several bills to think about.

 With a smart meter, you can receive accurate bills based on the energy that has been used – not an estimate.
-This means that you will only need to pay for the energy that is actually used.
+This means that you will only need to pay for the energy that is used and you’ll have a better idea of the bills you are likely to receive.

 2. Know how much the energy bills should be

-Smart meters also come with an in-home display.
-This is sometimes called an IHD.
-It can show how much energy the person you care for has used and how much it has cost.
+Smart meters record how much gas and electricity you use, just like your existing meter.
+They come with an in-home display which is sometimes called an IHD.
+It shows how much energy the person you care for is using, in near real time, and how much in pounds and pence.
 You can check how much they’ve used today, this week or this month.

 That means you know how much your energy bills should be, which could take some of the guesswork out of balancing the budget.